"Forget time management—manage your attention"

 Which tasks do you avoid, only to panic-complete them at the last minute?

-How can you realistically manage your time to prioritize writing without burning out?
+How can you realistically manage your time to prioritise writing without burning out?

 I've listed some questions to get those neurons firing.
 Fill it out if you want, or don't.
 The point is to start thinking critically about how you spend your time.